astronomer/docs/astro/runtime-release-notes.md

 ### Additional improvements

-- Upgraded `astronomer-providers-logging` to `1.4.1`.
-This upgrade adds the ability to export Airflow task logs to [AWS Cloudwatch](https://aws.amazon.com/cloudwatch/).
+- On Astro, you can now export Airflow task logs to [AWS Cloudwatch](https://aws.amazon.com/cloudwatch/).
 - Upgraded `google-cloud-aiplatform` to 1.35.0.
 - Upgraded [Shapely](https://shapely.readthedocs.io/en/stable/manual.html) to 2.0.2.
 - Added a link for Astronomer Academy to the **Astronomer** menu in the Airflow UI.